Delivery time: days

 New version (fourth) of the driver has been released.

 Screw connectors - all in the same size, easier to connect wires,

-Test jumper - possibility of switching on the driver without external analog signal
+Test jumper - a possibility of switching on the driver without external analog signal

 Signal diodes: diode enable, TEC, warning,